Last updated: May 2026

 Duty timing refers to when duties are paid relative to production and sales.

-And when it comes to ecommerce, there are only two models that matter:
+And when it comes to Ecommerce, only two models matter:

 2. The Portless model